 - Want to dress these cookies up a little?
 Give them a dunk in melted chocolate and add minced crystallized ginger.
 Find instructions for this step in the recipe card.

-Find the recipe for Soft Buttermilk Molasses Cookies below.
-And as long as you have cookies on the brain, here are a few others you should try!
+Find the recipe for Soft Molasses Cookies below.
+And as long as you have cookies on your mind, here are a few other cookie recipes:

 💬 How do you like these cookies?
-What are your favorite family recipes?
-Leave a comment to tell me - below!
+Leave a comment below!

 Ingredients